Taylor Heinicke Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Matchup vs. Seattle

-- In two matchups against the Seahawks, Heinicke averaged zero passing yards per game, 245.5 yards less than his over/under in Monday's game.
+- In two matchups against the Seahawks, Heinicke averaged zero passing yards per game, 245.5 yards less than his over/under for Monday.

-- Heinicke did not record a touchdown pass in any of those games.
+- Heinicke didn't throw a touchdown pass in any of those games.

-- The 291.7 yards per game the Seahawks are allowing through the air makes them the NFL's 30th-ranked pass defense.
+- The Seahawks are conceding 291.7 passing yards per game this year, the NFL's 30th-ranked pass defense.

-- The Seahawks have allowed 14 passing TDs this season (1.4 per game), ranking them eighth among NFL defenses.
+- The Seahawks' defense is eighth in the league, conceding 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Panthers, Heinicke had 206 yards while completing 72.7% of his passes, while throwing three touchdowns.
+- In last week's matchup with the Panthers, Heinicke completed 72.7% of his passes for 206 yards, while tossing three touchdowns.

-- Heinicke added 29 yards on six carries, averaging 4.8 yards per attempt.
+- He tacked on six carries for 29 yards, averaging 4.8 yards per carry.

-- Heinicke has 732 passing yards (244.0 ypg), completing 71% of his passes and recording five touchdown passes and two interceptions over his last three games.
+- Heinicke has racked up 732 passing yards (244.0 per game) and has a 71% completion percentage this year (66-of-93) while throwing five touchdowns and two interceptions over his last three games.

 Heinicke's Washington Teammates